cose-wg/HPKE/draft-ietf-cose-hpke.md

 Parameters related to COSE_KDF_Context MAY be found in either the protected or unprotected headers of the COSE_Encrypt structure, the protected or unprotected headers of the COSE_Recipient structure.

-Unless understood in some consistent way by send are receiver, they are ignore.
+Unless understood in some consistent way by sender and recipient, they are ignored.

 # Ciphersuite Registration